Eije1/Oloche-AI-Cardiologist-ECG-Arrhythmia-Classifier/README.md

 ## Research Challenges
 This project revealed critical challenges in medical AI deployment:

-Generalization Limits: Model shows high confidence on synthetic data, revealing bias and overfitting issues.
+- **Generalization Limits**: Model shows high confidence on synthetic data, revealing bias and overfitting issues.
-Input Sensitivity: Performance is highly dependent on precise 180-sample inputs, highlighting robustness concerns.
+- **Input Sensitivity**: Performance is highly dependent on precise 180-sample inputs, highlighting robustness concerns.
-Explainability Gap: Provides predictions but limited insight into feature importance for clinical trust.
+- **Explainability Gap**: Provides predictions but limited insight into feature importance for clinical trust.

-The research challenges that came with this project sparked my Interests in the following: *Robust AI for diverse clinical environments*, *Explainable AI (XAI) for healthcare decisions*, *Few-shot learning for limited medical data*, *Uncertainty quantification for safe diagnostics*.
+The research challenges that came with this project sparked my interests in the following:
+- *Robust AI for diverse clinical environments*
+- *Explainable AI (XAI) for healthcare decisions*
+- *Few-shot learning for limited medical data*
+- *Uncertainty quantification for safe diagnostics*

 These challenges underscore the need for more reliable and interpretable medical AI systems.

 ## Dataset